-- 1. The Head of School or Designated Assistant Vice Principal decides to issue a fixed term exclusion. - 2.
+- 1. The Head of School or member of SLG decides to issue a fixed term exclusion. - 2.
 The Designated Assistant Vice Principal completes a referral form and gives this to the attendance office. - 3.
 The exclusion letter must be sent on the day the exclusion is issued.
 One letter is posted, and one given by hand to the student. - 4.
-The Designated Assistant Headteacher, or another specified person, must telephone the parents/carers on the day the exclusion is issued. - 5.
+The Designated Assistant Vice Principal, or another specified person, must telephone the parents/carers on the day the exclusion is issued. - 5.
 For all exclusions, work must be sent within 24 hours of the exclusion being issued.
-Parents may return work and if completed to a satisfactory standard, may wish to request more work is by the Academy. - 6.
-The Company team in consultation with the Designated Assistant Vice Principal, will decide if the student's needs can be met by: - ✓ Adding to the SEND register;

-- ✓ Referral to the SAT-SEMH (Special Advisory Teachers for Social, Emotional and Mental Health); - ✓ Setting up a Behaviour Modification Programme; - ✓ Re-integration through Inclusion on return to the Academy; - ✓ Use of external provision during/following exclusion. - 7.
-At the Designated Assistant Vice Principal's discretion, serious individual incidents may be treated as one off incidents.
+Parents/carers may return work and if completed to a satisfactory standard, may wish to request more work is by the Academy - 6.
+The Year team in consultation with the Designated Assistant Vice Principal, will decide if the student's needs can be met by: - ✓ Adding to the SEND register; - Referral to the SAT-SEMH (Special Advisory Teachers for Social, Emotional and Mental Health); - ✓ Setting up a Behaviour Modification Programme; - ✓ Re-integration through Inclusion on return to the Academy; - ✓ Use of external provision during/following exclusion. - 7.
+At the Academy's discretion, serious individual incidents may be treated as one off incidents.